MikhailStartsev/360_aware_saliency/README.md

 See section **IV** below for instructions to run our best model.

 The repository contains the source code of the GBVS, eDN, and SAM models.
-See `MODIFICATIONS-README.txt` files inside the respective folders for the slight modifictions in the processing pipeline that we made (for exanple, not to re-normalise the saliency maps after preditction, since then combining saliency maps from different interpretation-based images would be done regardless of the scale of the originally predicted saliency values).
+See `MODIFICATIONS-README.txt` files inside the respective folders for the slight modifications in the processing pipeline that we made (for example, not to re-normalise the saliency maps after prediction, since otherwise combining saliency maps from different interpretation-based images would be done regardless of the scale of the originally predicted saliency values).

 The following folders contain the code from the following repositories: